Nova-Static/Prefabricator-Unity/README.md

 # Instructions
 Create an empty gameobject.

-Assign the "Prefab Collection" component to the empty gameobject.
+Assign the "Prefab Collection" script to the empty gameobject.

 Input the amount of prefabs you'd like it to choose from in the size options.